-Whether you’re needing to download some directions via Google Maps, call to make a reservation for afternoon tea, or use data to make a Whatsapp call back home, figuring out how to use your American (or other country’s) phone work in the UK is an important piece of the puzzle when it comes to planning a trip to the UK or Europe.
+Whether you’re needing to download some directions via Google Maps, call to make a reservation for afternoon tea in London, or use data to make a Whatsapp call back home, figuring out how to use your American (or other country’s) phone work in the UK is an important piece of the puzzle when it comes to planning a trip to the UK or Europe or figuring out how to move to the UK from America.

 How to Use Your American Phone in the UK if Your Phone is Not Unlocked